-New York jockeys, who have been riding without a contract since January, are trying to bring about a similar change.
-They delayed the start of racing at Belmont Park in Elmont one day last month to draw attention to what has become a rancorous dispute.
+New York jockeys, who had been riding without a contract for several months in 2018, were trying to bring about a similar change.
+They delayed the start of racing at Belmont Park in Elmont one day to draw attention to what has become a rancorous dispute.
 In an interview with the Thoroughbred Daily News, the president of the New York Thoroughbred Horsemen's Association, Joe Appelbaum, cited weights as low as 109 pounds at Laurel Park in Laurel, Maryland, and 110 pounds at Monmouth Park Racetrack in Oceanport, New Jersey.

 "Health and safety is very important," he said.
 "But we also want to stay competitive with what are the scales of weights in other states.
 It's a complicated issue."

 Jockeys and others point out that minimum weights have been higher for years in other countries.
 And exercise riders weighing in the 140 to 180 pound range take horses out for morning workouts.